hpcleuven/VscDocumentation/source/access/getting_access.rst

 Additional information
 ----------------------

-Before you apply for VSC account, it is useful to first check whether the infrastructure is suitable for your application.
-Windows or macOS programs for instance cannot run on our infrastructure as we use the Linux operating system on the clusters.
-The infrastructure also should not be used to run applications for which the compute power of a good laptop is sufficient.
-The pages on the :ref:`tier1 hardware` and :ref:`tier2 hardware` in this part of the website give a high-level description of our infrastructure.
-You can find more detailed information in the user documentation on the user portal.
-When in doubt, you can also contact your `local support team <get in touch_>`_.
-This does not require a VSC account.

 Your account also includes two “blocks” of disk space: your home directory and data directory.
 Both are accessible from all VSC clusters.